Niklas Wallenlind

 Per Johan Niklas Wallenlind (born 21 November 1968) is a retired track and field athlete from Sweden, who competed in the men's 400 metres hurdles event.
 He won the bronze medal at the 1990 European Championships in Split, Yugoslavia.
-His personal best was 48.35, achieved on 5 August 1992 in the final of the men's 400 m hurdles at the 1992 Summer Olympics in Barcelona, Spain.
+His personal best was 48.35, achieved on 5 August 1992 in the semifinal of the men's 400 m hurdles at the 1992 Summer Olympics in Barcelona, Spain.